 Cerumen typically clears itself from the ears (flowing from the eardrum out), but in some instances can accumulate and cause a blockage.
 Wax can be wet, sticky or dry in consistency, and vary from bright yellow to dark brown in colour.

 Symptoms of a cerumen blockage include:

 - Tinnitus (ringing in the brain)

 If a blockage occurs, it may need to be removed.
-This can be done at home or preferably at your hearing care professional’s office, depending on the size and severity of the blockage.
+This can be done at home or in our office, depending on the size and severity of the blockage.

 At-Home Earwax Removal